 - Main charter bases: Pula, Zadar, Sukosan, Biograd, Sibenik, Trogir, Split, Dubrovnik

-Besides the above mentioned reasons, the Croatian Coast is relatively easy to reach by car or coach from Austria, Germany, Italy, Hungary, Czech, Poland, Bulgaria and Serbia.
+Besides the above-mentioned reasons, the Croatian Coast is relatively easy to reach by car or coach from Austria, Germany, Italy, Hungary, Czech, Poland, Bulgaria, Serbia and Bosnia.
 This makes the boating holiday planning more flexible, because you do not necessarily a flight.

-Which are the most visited ports and marinas in Croatia?
+Which are the most visited ports and marinas?

 For your boating experience, you can head to the following major harbour towns: Pula